Petr Skrabanek: Career

 Starting in the late 1970s, Skrabanek dealt with wider medical questions of medicine.
 He wrote more than 300 articles, at first purely professional, but later he applied his broad knowledge towards commenting on current and general issues of medicine and science.
 He soon became a member of the Lancet Editorial Board and a valued, independent contributor.
 A number of his articles have been directed against mistakes and frauds in medicine and, above all, against charlatanism.
 In 1984, through Lancet, Skrabanek met his future colleague and collaborator James McCormick, who offered him a position at the Trinity College Dublin Department of Community Health with a grant from the Wellcome Foundation.
 Skrabanek later became a professor there, specializing in neuroendocrinology.
 From this position he "immediately began to establish his position as an original, cogent, and fearless critic, particularly in relation to preventive medicine."While at Trinity, Skrabanek said "One of my duties is to protect people against the harm that over-enthusiastic doctors and misguided politicians can inflict upon them."

 Skrabanek maintained his reputation as a stringent and scathing critic of dogmas, sham, and wishful thinking pertaining to the areas of preventive medicine and alternative medicine.

-In 1991, Skrabanek became a Fellow of board of directors of Trinity College and the Royal College of Physicians of Ireland.
+In 1991, Skrabanek became a Fellow of Trinity College and the Royal College of Physicians of Ireland.

 in 2018, he became the seventh recipient of the Stearne medal, awarded by the Royal College of Physicians of Ireland to "persons of distinction who have made a contribution to medicine in Ireland".